crackerboy/hosts/README-EN.md

 - Go back to the main menu, check and apply updates.
 Restart your device.

+### Plugin browsers // free, device root-accessible

+In a browser with add-on support such as Kiwi Browser or Mozilla Firefox, you can apply the same by installing an ublock origin from the add-ons section.

 ## Included lists (Swallowed)

 By using this list provider, you automatically use the lists listed below.
 Don't worry, they will always be in the most up-to-date state.
 You don't need to add them that you understand.